Rei-SwitchBot/faq/en-us/Keypad.md

 [Recommended batteries for SwitchBot devices](https://support.switch-bot.com/hc/en-us/articles/9744936851863)

-7. If the above does not solve your issue, open our app and navigate to → Profile → Feedback and contact us for further assistance.

-We would appreciate it if you could provide the following information when contacting us.
+7. If the above does not solve your issue, we would appreciate it if you could provide the following information when contacting us.

 Video of SwitchBot Keypad/ Keypad Touch not responding

 ---